Anna Knauer Elley

 1,258 Walks were held with 723,660 participants in 4 countries (India, Bangladesh, Nepal, and Sri Lanka).
 The biggest Walks took place in India with an impressive 500,000 participants spread across 898 Walk events organised by Jain Hospital – making Jain Hospital the biggest Walk organiser in the history of the campaign.

 Walks in Western Pacific

-32 Walks were held with 15,100 participants in 6 countries (Cambodia, Fiji, Indonesia, Malaysia, Singapore, and Taiwan).
+32 Walks were held with 15,100 participants in 6 countries (Cambodia, China, Fiji, Indonesia, Malaysia and Singapore).
 The biggest Walk took place in Fiji, where Diabetes Fiji Inc. organised 10 walks with more than 5,000 participants.